desininja/Weather-Data-ETL-Pipeline/README.md

 - **Data Validation:** Implement data validation steps to ensure data quality before loading into Redshift.
 - **Automated Alerts:** Add monitoring and alerting for data pipeline failures or anomalies.
 - **Expand Data Sources:** Integrate additional data sources to enrich the analysis.

----

-This README provides a comprehensive guide to your repository, covering the objectives, architecture, implementation details, and future enhancements of your ETL pipeline project.
-Feel free to customize it further based on your specific needs!